This document describes the core concepts and architecture of the Avalanche network.

 What is a Decentralized Application?

 An application stores some information, or state.
 You can interact with the application by performing a transaction.
 Transactions change the state of the application or, in other words, cause a state transition.
-Applications also allows users to retrieve information about the state (query it) without modifying it.
+Applications also allow users to retrieve information about the state (query it) without modifying it.

 A decentralized application (dApp) is one where there is no single authority that maintains the state and processes transactions.
 This might all seem very abstract, so let’s look at Bitcoin through the lens of decentralized applications.